HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-remove-ambassador.md

 # Remove Ambassador CRDs

 !!!note "Notes:"
-    This section only applies for **existing** HCL Digital Experience deployments.
-For fresh deployments please refer to [Fresh Installations without Ambassador](haproxy-fresh-installation.md)
+    This section applies only to the **existing** HCL Digital Experience deployments.
+For fresh deployments, refer to the [Fresh Installations using HAProxy](haproxy-fresh-installation.md) topic.

 Even when the migration to HAProxy is finished and Ambassador is not deployed anymore, the Ambassador [`CustomResourceDefinitions`](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) will still be present in your cluster.
 Helm is not uninstalling them automatically due to them being cluster-wide resources.
 The following steps can be used to check if the `CRDs` are still in use in the cluster and give guidance on how to remove them manually if they are unused.